 Alignment and Drift Correction

 The Alignment and Drift Correction tool can be used either to align slice of the opened dataset or to align two separate datasets.
-This is a new version of the alignment and drift correction tool that was released with MIB version 1.23.

 The Current dataset panel displays details of the currently opened dataset, such as its filename, dimensions and pixel size

 The Align panel allows to select main parameters for the alignment and drift correction.

 The Mode panel - selection of alignment mode:

 - Current dataset, align the opened dataset

 - Two stacks, align two stacks.
 The second stack can either be loaded or imported from MATLAB

 Algorithm - selection of method to be used for the alignment:

 Drift correction The Drift correction mode is recommended for small shifts or comparably sized images